 Finding a better way is one of my constant mantras.
 So, I wanted to explore #Slack.
 It looks like it could solve some problems (and hopefully not create new ones!)

-I’ve been hearing about Slack from several places and now I’m wondering who is using it?
+I’ve been hearing about Slack from several places.
+I’ve even heard there were a few companies doing integrations for the program, such as this Roundee slack conference call integration and now I’m wondering who is using it?
 My online partners?
 My vendors?
 My clients??

 Maybe you’re not familiar with it.
 Here’s an overview video: What is Slack?

 Is your team using Slack?
 How’s it working out?
 Does it actually replace email?